 Marketing was “low key” and “basic” then because many products that were locally purchased were also locally produced within states themselves.
 Choices were “limited,” and most buyers were those who’d survived World War II and the Great Depression.
 So, they were content with less.

-In the 50s, outstanding service would have “encouraged” a customer to praise the store to his friends and neighbors–whom he, or she, saw regularly at church, service clubs or “coffee klatches.”
+In the 50s, outstanding service would have “encouraged” a customer to praise the retail store to his friends and neighbors–whom he, or she, saw regularly at church, service clubs or “coffee klatches.”
 Retail prices were very comparable back then.
 The “difference” would have been in the “service experience.”
 Did the grocery owner order employees to carry your bags to your car and stack them neatly in your trunk?
 Did the butcher slice the meat in front of you, and to your exact specifications?

 These days, customers who are immensely busy demand “the best value at the best price” round-the-clock, and a myriad of product choices that can be quickly and easily “shipped in” from all over the world.
 But, these customers have moved farther and farther away from cities’ central areas.
 Now, malls and shopping centers must provide a more diverse, enticing-to-the-sense and cost-competitive retail milieu.

 Contact us for detailed, accurate information about the types of customers who frequent your retail outlet today.
-We can help you to maximize their shopping experiences!
+We can help you to maximize their shopping experiences in retail store!